-Situated in Southwest Uruguay, Colonia has a population of 26,000, and is the capital of Uruguay’s Department of Colonia.
+Situated in Southwest Uruguay, Colonia del Sacramento has a population of around 26,000, and is the capital of Uruguay’s Department of Colonia.
 It was founded as a Portuguese port in 1680.

-Colonia is a seductively picturesque town.
+Colonia del Sacramento is a seductively picturesque town.
 The original port community of Colonia del Sacramento is now a historic district known as Barrío Histórico.
-This is a six by eight block area was designated as a UNESCO World Heritage Site in 1995.
+This six by eight block area was designated as a UNESCO World Heritage Site in 1995.

-Barrío Histórico has narrow stone streets with original Portuguese structures.
-There is a large plaza called Plaza Mayor, six museums, a large marina, restaurants.
+Barrío Histórico has narrow stone streets with original Portuguese stone structures.
+Here, you’ll find a large plaza, called Plaza Mayor, six museums, a boat marina, and several restaurants.
 It is one of the most popular tourism destinations in Uruguay.

 Retire in Colonia

-But unlike much of coastal Uruguay, which is quiet in winter, Colonia is “open all year.”
+Unlike much of coastal Uruguay, which is quiet in winter, Colonia del Sacramento is “open all year.”
 There’s a summer high season between December and March, but even in July you’ll find the nicer hotels booked solid on the weekends, especially with Argentines who find Colonia an easy and safe weekend getaway.

-Many Argentines, in fact, have purchased vacation homes in Colonia, and many North Americans and English-speaking expats are also finding their way to Colonia.
+Many Argentines, in fact, have purchased vacation homes in Colonia del Sacramento, and many North Americans and English-speaking expats are also finding their way to Colonia del Sacramento.
 And it’s easy to understand why.
-As appealing as Uruguay’s beautiful coast is and as culturally exciting as Montevideo is, Colonia is special.
+As appealing as Uruguay’s beautiful coast is and as culturally exciting as Montevideo is, Colonia del Sacramento is special.

-Uruguayans have a knack, it seems, for getting the ultimate benefit from everything and from using things as long as they can—from old colonial houses to old cars, hand-me-down furniture and more.
-If you love antiques and connecting with the past, you’ll love the easy, Old-World charm of Colonia..
+Uruguayans have a knack, it seems, for getting the ultimate benefit from everything and from using things as long as they can—from old colonial houses to old cars, hand-me-down furniture, and more.
+If you love antiques and connecting with the past, you’ll love the easy, Old-World charm of Colonia del Sacramento.

 Lifestyle in Colonia

-Colonia is located 28 miles across the river from Buenos Aires (a 50-minute ferry ride) and a two-hour drive from Montevideo, through the richly fertile farmland and vineyards.
+Colonia del Sacramento is located 28 miles across the river from Buenos Aires (a 50-minute ferry ride) and a two-hour drive from Montevideo, through the richly fertile farmland and vineyards.

 Barrío Histórico could be a scene on a picture postcard with its cobblestone streets, well-shaded sycamore-lined streets, restored colonial buildings, fine shops, galleries, and great restaurants.